Yama Sakura 87 Opening Ceremony showcases shared commitment to regional security

-Military commanders from the Australian Defence Force, the Japan Ground Self-Defense Force and the U.S. Army Pacific Command salute the formations during the Yama Sakura 87 opening ceremony at Camp Asaka, Japan, Dec.
+Japanese Service members assigned to Ground Component Command, Japan Ground Self-Defense Force salute the national flags during the Yama Sakura 87 opening ceremony at Camp Asaka, Japan, Dec.
 6, 2024.
 Since its first iteration in 1982, Yama Sakura has demonstrated a continued commitment by both the United States and Japan to work together as dedicated Allies in support of the U.S.-Japan security treaty and for continued peace and stability in the Indo-Pacific region.

 (U.S. Army photo by Spc.
 Michael Graf)